Flagsmith/flagsmith/docs/docs/integrations/importers/launchdarkly.md

 :::caution

-Flagsmith and Launch Darkly do have differences in their product design and underlying data model.
+Flagsmith and LaunchDarkly do have differences in their product design and underlying data model.
 Our importer makes sane decisions around how to migrate data but we strongly recommend you check the results of the import by hand once the import has finished.